SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Datasets and experimental setting

 \subsection{Datasets}

 The datasets used for the evaluation of the embedding algorithms consist of 11 real-world complex networks.
-The summary of this datasets is shown in table~\ref{tab1}.
-We also show visualizations of Cora and Pubmed datasets in Figure~\ref{fig:networks}.
-In the figure target classes are represented using different colours.
+The summary of the datasets is shown in Table~\ref{tab1}.
+This table shows that we use datasets that have different characteristics since they differ a lot in the number of nodes, edges, classes, and connected components.
+We also show visualizations of Cora and Pubmed datasets in Fig.~\ref{fig:networks}.
+In the figure, target classes are represented using different colors.